jwalton/lol-js/README.md

 takes a configuation object with the following options:

 * `apiKey` - the API key [assigned to you by Riot](https://developer.riotgames.com/).
-* `defaultRegion` - the region to use for queries if none is specified.
-Defaults to 'na'.
 * `cache` - a cache object or `null` to disable caching (see below).
 * `cacheTTL` - a `{long, short, flex}` object which controls how long objects are cached for.
 Each is a value in seconds.  `long` applies to match objects, which don't change very